Ebaka716/searchV3/memoryBank/productContext.md

 - All flows/components are modular and reusable
 - Templates for search/research are array-driven
 - Prioritize rapid prototyping and iteration
+- Dialogue flow: queries from EnhancedInput are added to a dialogue list above the input, each with loading/result state for responsive, conversational UX
+- LoadingSpinner component for consistent, modular loading feedback

 - (Add your product context and user experience goals here)